 - Please download the Declaration of Eligibility.
 Complete all fields and have a company executive sign in order to confirm the book’s eligibility.
 Upload this document along with the rest of your application here.

 - Each submission is $85*.
 If you would like to pay by check, please enter CHECK in the coupon code field at checkout.
 Checks should be made out to PEN America.

 - Submit a verified email address on the submission form.
 This will be used to later contact you regarding the shipments of your submission.
 Please note that submission fees are not refundable.

 - Once you have completed the online submission form, mail one copy of the candidate’s book, galley, or bound manuscript to the address below between June 1 and August 15, 2019.

 New York, NY 10012

-- Once the submitted book is received and reviewed for eligibility by PEN, you will be contacted by [email protected] before the end of the year and asked to ship one copy of the book to each of our awards judges.
+- Once the submitted book is received and reviewed for eligibility by PEN America, you will be contacted by [email protected] and asked to ship one copy of the book to each of our awards judges.
 Please add [email protected] to your safe sender list.

 *Submission fees may be waived for publishers whose annual net sales are less than $2 million.
 In order to have your dues waived, please have a company official write a letter on company letterhead stating that your press’ annual net sales are less than $2 million.
 Please send this letter as an attachment (.doc or .pdf) to [email protected].
 Once received, you will be provided with a coupon code to use at check-out in order to have your submission fees waived.
 One fee waiver may be used for all 2020 PEN America Awards; you do not need to submit a separate fee waiver for each award.